Government’s antitrust case against Facebook seeks a villain in Mark Zuckerberg

 That might be true, but it’s not inherently obvious that more thriving social media companies necessarily would lead to less collection and exploitation of customer data — especially in a country where the nation’s legislators, unlike those in many other parts of the world, have enacted few laws to protect that same personal data.
 Using antitrust law to secure consumer privacy that Congress has so far neglected requires multiple logical steps, each of which would face scrutiny in court.

 “We need our rules and thinking to be of the future and not from 100 years ago,” said Om Malik, a partner at the Silicon Valley venture capital firm True Ventures.
-He argued that the companies should be able to still buy smaller firms to expand their core business without gobbling up side companies so they can sprawl across unrelated markets.
+He argued that the companies should be able to still buy smaller firms to expand their core business without gobbling up side companies so that they can sprawl across unrelated markets.

-"There has to be a way to prevent" Facebook, Google and other companies from being "able to reuse their pre-existing data advantage, buy a startup in a brand new market and then dominate the market" without relying only on "reactive and retroactive" ideas of how a monopoly works.
+“There has to be a way to prevent” Facebook, Google and other companies from being “able to reuse their preexisting data advantage, buy a start-up in a brand new market and then dominate the market” without relying only on “reactive and retroactive” ideas of how a monopoly works, Malik said.

 Then there is the challenging question of: Why is the government acting against Facebook and Google now?